Authentic Lessons for 21st Century Learning

 Explore

 Go to slide 6 and introduce Set A of the Card Sort (letters at the bottom) from the attached Student Version Embryo Cards.
-Pass out sets to groups of 2-3 students.
+Pass out sets to groups of 2–3 students.
 Prompt students to group together the embryos that are similar.
 There are no duplicates, so each is a unique animal, but possible categories could be mammals, reptiles, amphibians, etc. Some students may think these are similar animals, but in different developmental stages.
-Try to leave it open-ended as 'group what you think is similar together.'
-When students are done, have them do a modified Gallery Walk, where students write why their group decided the card groupings on "Post-it" Notes as category headings.
+Try to leave it open-ended as “group what you think is similar together.”
+When students are done, have them do a modified Gallery Walk, where students write the card groupings their group chose on sticky notes as category headings.
 The groups should rotate and read the other groups' ideas.
 When a full rotation through has happened, give time for students to decide if they want to change their original groupings or not.

 Taking the idea further, pass out Set B (numbers at the bottom) from the same document, so that both Set A and Set B are together, to each group.
 Give the prompt for students to sort the cards.
 Students will probably understand that the idea is to pair the embryo with the developed animal, but try not to give it away.